Data Management Glossary

 Block-level tiering was first introduced as a technique within a storage array to make the storage box more efficient by leveraging a mix of technologies such as more expensive SAS disks as well as cheaper SATA disks.

-Block tiering breaks a file into various blocks – metadata blocks that contain information about the file, and data blocks that are chunks of the original file.
-Block-tiering or Block-level tiering moves less used cold blocks to lower, less expensive tiers, while hot blocks and metadata are typically retained in the higher, faster, and more expensive storage tiers.
+Block tiering breaks a file into various blocks: metadata blocks that contain information about the file, and data blocks that are chunks of the original file.
+Block-tiering moves less used cold blocks to lower, less expensive tiers.
+Meanwhile hot blocks and metadata are retained in the higher, faster, and more expensive storage tiers.

 Block tiering is a technique used within the storage operating system or filesystem and is proprietary.
 Storage vendors offer block tiering as a way to reduce the cost of their storage environment.
 Many storage vendors are now expanding block tiering to move data to the public cloud or on-premises object storage.

 The only way to access data in the cloud is to run the proprietary storage filesystem in the cloud which adds to costs.
-Also, many third-party applications such as backup software that operate at a file level require the cold blocks to be brought back or rehydrated, which defeats the purpose of tiering to a lower cost storage and erodes the potential savings.
+Also, many third-party applications such as backup software that operate at a file level require the cold blocks to be brought back or rehydrated.
+This action defeats the purpose of tiering to a lower cost storage and erodes the potential savings.
 For more details, read the white paper: Block vs. File-Level Tiering and Archiving.

 Know Your Cloud Tiering Choices